jb-leger/sparsebm/README.md

 # Getting started with SparseBM

 SparseBM is a python module for handling sparse graphs with Block Models.
-The module is an implementation of the variational inference algorithm for the stochastic block model and the latent block model for sparse graphs, which leverages on the sparsity of edges to scale up to a very large number of nodes.
-The module can use [Cupy](https://cupy.dev/) to take advantage of the hardware speed up provided by graphics processing units (GPU).
+The module is an implementation of the variational inference algorithm for the Stochastic Block Model (SBM) and the Latent Block Model (LBM) for sparse graphs, which leverages the sparsity of edges to scale to very large numbers of nodes.
+The module can use [Cupy](https://cupy.dev/) to take advantage of the hardware acceleration provided by graphics processing units (GPU).

 ## Installing

-SparseBM module is distributed through the [PyPI repository](https://pypi.org/project/sparsebm/) and the documentation is available at [sparsebm.readthedocs.io](https://sparsebm.readthedocs.io/).
+The SparseBM module is distributed through the [PyPI repository](https://pypi.org/project/sparsebm/) and the documentation is available at [sparsebm.readthedocs.io](https://sparsebm.readthedocs.io/).

-### With gpu acceleration (recommended if a GPU is available)
+### With GPU acceleration (recommended if GPUs are available)

-This option is recommended if GPU are available to speedup computation.
+This option is recommended if GPUs are available to speedup computation.

 With the package installer pip: